flashflashrevolution/service-heartbeat-checker/README.md

 > Error: While deploying action 'some-service/action': Action is named in the config but does not exist in the project

 This means that you've forgotten to rename the folder structures that your function lives in.
 Ex. `packagtes/digitalocean-serverless/test`.

+## Deplying to an App

+- Before you deploy to an app you'll need to make `build.sh` executable if you haven't already.
+Run `git update-index --chmod=+x path/to/build.sh`